(3 credit hours)

 undergraduate majors and are important transition courses for those students continuing on to graduate school.
 Plan to work hard, and in return, to

 Suggestions: (1) Do the homework!
 (2) Study with a friend (make a new friend if necessary).
 (3) Use other real analysis books as references.
 (4) Stay ahead of the class in the text (we will move through it sequentially, skipping some of the optional sections but we will not "hop around").
 (5) Come by my office (make appointments if necessary).
 I want you to succeed and will gladly help you.
 (6) For the first chapter your Math 314 text should be very helpful.
-(7) Do the homework!To help you learn (and to motivate you to keep up) we will try to do a great deal of board work (student proofs in class on the board, often in teams of two).
+(7) Do the homework!To help you learn (and to motivate you to keep up) we may "randomly" do board work (student proofs in class on the board, perhaps in teams of two).
 These will be done in a supportive way, using the class as the audience for your proof.
-If you had me in 241/314, then you will remember my slogans: "learn to learn," and "write to be read."
+If you had me in 314, then you will remember my slogans: "learn to learn," and "write to be read."
 They will be emphasized here as well.

 |Sets and countability.
 The real number systems.
 Sequences, limits, infinite series, metric spaces, continuous functions, uniform continuity, and convergence.
 Riemann and Lebesgue integration.
 Students are required to submit written work and make an oral presentation.|